HademiData/djangoSchoolModel/ReadMe.md

 Implementing custom validation rules and business logic.
 Defining additional relationships (e.g., many-to-many relationships for extracurricular activities).
 Extending the admin interface with custom actions and field configurations.

+## License
+Anyone can use this code for free..